"So, we're in hell," Marina Abramović begins, leaning across the table, "and the devil is sitting around, being bored."

 "This book is absence of anger.
 I am not angry anymore.
 I am seeing big picture," Abramović says of her uncommonly candid, engaging, and at times quite funny memoir, which illuminates her path as the daughter of partisan war heroes in Communist Yugoslavia to the pinnacle of the international art world.

 This lack of anger, she tells me, is why she chose to dedicate the book to both friends and enemies.
 "In the process of my life," she explains, "so many friends become jealous, become intolerant, actually because of success kind of hated me."
 Conversely, "So many enemies who was just so superficial in my work without knowing me and then started knowing me become actually my best friend."

-Walk Through Walls was borne out of Abramović's awareness of her 70th birthday and a dinner conversation with literary agent David Kuhn.
+Walk Through Walls was borne out of Abramović's awareness of her 70th birthday and a dinner conversation with the publicist David Kohn.
 The memoir was written, over the course of almost two years, with the assistance of Jerry Lee Lewis and Frank Sinatra biographer James Kaplan, who was chosen for his ability to listen, ask the right questions, and allow her, ever the rule-flouter, the freedom to relate her life story out of chronological order.